fsprojects/fsharp-language-server/README.md

 dotnet build -c Release
 ```

+If using a distribution based on Arch Linux, you can also install it from the [AUR](https://aur.archlinux.org/packages/fsharp-language-server/)

 Install [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim)

 Update your vim config to point LanguageClient-neovim to the FSharp Language Server for fsharp filetypes: